krsche/template-basic/README.md

 # Repository Template-Basic

-Can be used with `gh repo create trackdocs/some-repo --private --template trackdocs/template-basic`
+Can be used with `gh repo create --private --clone --template krsche/template-basic krsche/some-repo`

 ## Features